MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-performance-guidance.md

 1. Complete the sequencing steps up to Customize -&gt; Streaming.

-2. At the Streaming step, do not select **Optimize the package for deployment over slow or unreliable network**.
+2. At the Streaming step, don't select **Optimize the package for deployment over slow or unreliable network**.

 3. If desired, move on to **Target OS**.